Interior Design

 Short-Term Rentals (Airbnb)

-Emphasize experience and lifestyle.
+Stress experience and lifestyle.
 Coffee station, reading nook, outdoor dining.
 Make it look like a destination.
 See our Airbnb staging guide.

 Common Mistakes